LidiaAvetisyan/LidiaAvetisyan/README.md

-I like reading about Greek mythology
+I like reading about Greek mythology.